neoclide/coc-eslint/Readme.md

 - `eslint.quiet`: Turns on quiet mode, which ignores warnings. default: `false`
 - `eslint.onIgnoredFiles`: Whether ESLint should issue a warning on ignored files. default: `"off"` Valid options: ["warn","off"]
+- `eslint.useESLintClass`: Since version 7 ESLint offers a new API call ESLint.
+Use it even if the old CLIEngine is available.
+From version 8 on forward on ESLint class is available. default: `false`
 - `eslint.workingDirectories`: Working directories for files in different folders.
 - `eslint.validate`: An array of language ids which should be validated by ESLint.
 If not installed ESLint will show an error.
 - `eslint.probe`: An array of language ids for which the extension should probe if support is installed. default: `["javascript","javascriptreact","typescript","typescriptreact","html","vue","markdown"]`